apache/libcloud/docs/storage/index.rst

 Terminology
 -----------

-* **Object** - represents an object or so called BLOB.
-* **Container** - represents a container which can contain multiple objects.
+* :class:`~libcloud.storage.base.Container` - represents a container which can
+  contain multiple objects.
 You can think of it as a folder on a file system.
   Difference between container and a folder on file system is that containers cannot be nested.
 Some APIs and providers (e.g. AWS) refer to it as a Bucket.
+* :class:`~libcloud.storage.base.Object` - represents an object or so called
+  BLOB.

 Supported Providers
 -------------------